 The start of the school year means it’s time to set Author’s Chair expectations for writer’s workshop.

-Author’s Chair is their moment to shine, and this block is most successful for students when clear expectations are set early in the year.
+Author’s Chair is a student’s moment to shine, and this block is most successful for students when clear expectations are set early in the year.

 During those first few weeks of the school year, establish rules, procedures, and routines that will maximize this precious sharing time.